What Does it Mean to Study Reading and Literacy?

 Adult Literacy and English as Second Language (ESL) Education

-Teachers of adult literacy and English as a Second Language should be prepared to exercise an acute sensitivity to their students' various situations and circumstances.
-Teachers should be familiar with and tolerant of the common difficulties and concerns that ESL students often face.
-Adult literacy teachers should have a particularly well-developed ability to communicate with people from a wide variety of economic and cultural backgrounds.
+Teachers of adult literacy and English as a Second Language should be familiar with and tolerant of the common difficulties and concerns that ESL students often face.
+Adult literacy teachers in particular need a well-developed ability to communicate with people from a wide variety of economic and cultural backgrounds.

 Special Education and Remedial Reading Education

-Reading specialists may focus their careers on preschool, elementary, middle school, secondary, or remedial reading programs.
-Professionals in this field are usually a resource for the academic community in which they work, collaborating extensively with educators at all levels as well as the student body and the parents of students.
+Reading specialists work closely with teachers, students and administrators to develop reading curricula and to coordinate reading and literacy programs in schools.
+These professionals may focus their careers on preschool, elementary, middle school, secondary, or remedial reading programs.
+They are usually a resource for the academic community in which they work, collaborating extensively with educators at all levels as well as the student body and the parents of students.

 Reading specialists who wish to pursue a career at an academic administrative level may be required to obtain additional state licensure.
 Certification and licensure requirements vary from state to state.

 Teachers of reading and literacy who wish to teach reading in the public school system must hold valid credentials, usually consisting of state certification or licensure.
 Credential requirements vary in each state and for each level of teaching.
 Most state education boards require: